-More than 8,500 colleges, agencies and other institutions in over 130 countries accept TOEFL® scores.
+More than 11,000 universities and other institutions in over 150 countries accept TOEFL® scores.
 Other organizations rely on TOEFL scores as well:

 Institutions that Accept TOEFL Scores

-* Source: Survey of 263 admissions officers at U.S. universities, of which 212 accept both the TOEFL® test and the IELTS™ test and 152 state a preference.
+1 Source: Survey of 59 admissions officers at the top 100 U.S. universities who accept both the TOEFL test and the IELTS™ test and who expressed a preference.

 2 Source: Survey of 329 admissions officers at U.S. universities.